Mangrove forests won’t survive sea-level rise and will disappear by 2050 if greenhouse gas emissions aren’t reduced, according to a new study.

 Erica Ashe, a postdoctoral scientist at Rutgers University- New Brunswick and co-author of the study, says, “Under high-emissions scenarios, rates of sea-level rise on many tropical coastlines will exceed 7mm per year, the rate at which we concluded there’s a 6.2% probability mangroves can sustain growth.
 The loss of these mangrove ecosystems could result in increased carbon dioxide in the atmosphere and fewer vital buffers against storm surges in the long run.”

 They naturally move inland if they can’t build vertically, but human development along coastlines hinder this movement.
-These trees are also deforested to make room for shrimp farms and other forms of aquaculture, as well as for their wood.
+These areas are also deforested to make room for shrimp farms and other forms of aquaculture, as well as for their wood.
 They need freshwater to survive and can die when dams and other upstream developments stem the flow of rivers.

 Studies show that, pound for pound, mangroves can sequester four times more carbon than rainforests can.
 Most of this carbon is stored in the soil beneath the trees.
 In 2000, mangrove soil held around 6.4 billion metric tons of carbon.
 Between 2000 and 2015, up to 122 million tons of this carbon was released due to mangrove forest loss.